 For more information please select Drop/Withdrawal from the menu bar on the left.

-It is the responsibility of every student to file an Intent to Graduate form to be considered for graduation.
-You must file your intent before the deadline posted by your local Records Office.
+It is the responsibility of every student to file your Graduation Application to be considered for graduation.
+You must file your Graduation Application before the deadline posted by your local Records Office.
 If you fail to meet this deadline, you will be considered for graduation during the next available commencement period.

 The University Records Office recommends that Bachelor students who have earned a minimum of 100 credit hours and Masters and Educational Specialist students who have earned a minimum of 24 credit hours contact their advisors prior to filing for graduation.